5 Signs You Need a Budget

 That’s what life without a budget can feel like.
 You’re constantly thinking about your money and shuffling it from place to place, but you’re not really in control of it.

 Wouldn’t it be better if you could handle your money without all the stress?
-We know you can, because we’ve seen more than a million people do it with EveryDollar!
-Here are five signs you need a budget—ASAP.
+We know you can, because we’ve seen more than six million people do it with EveryDollar!

 1. You get paid regularly, but you aren't sure where your money is going.